This article was written for and published at The Phoblographer on January 2017

 I’ve been very lucky to have followed my dream and turned my passion into a business.
 In my case, there are no manuals, instructions, or Youtube channels on how to achieve this; it has been tons of hard work and some luck, a few people helping out, a bit of talent and a burning passion for food and photography.

 Every single day I reflect on how I managed to get here.
-I chose to shoot for money because of my rejection to blind obedience and my individual nature, I’m naturally curious and question everything, plus I don’t like to be told what to do.
-For the challenge of doing something for myself; the challenge of running a business and all that comes with it and most important, for the personal challenge of succeeding before it was too late.
+I chose to shoot for money because of my rejection of blind obedience and my individual nature, I’m naturally curious and question everything, plus I don’t like to be told what to do.
+For the challenge of doing something for myself; the challenge of running a business and all that comes with it and most importantly, for the personal challenge of succeeding before it was too late.

 Here’s a bit of personal history: